 Know Before You Go

-Bring your bicycle.
-Has an overgrown path that goes around the base, maps are provided.
+Parking is provided.
+Bring your bicycle, but be careful- there are major cliffs at the end of some of the roads that will drop you 100+ feet to a remote beach, with no warning.
+It has an overgrown path that goes around the base, taking you past the asbestos-riddled houses.
+Maps are provided.
+The area is home to an outdoor preforming art center.
 Also, the Cape Cod lighthouse is right next door.
 It's open daily for tours.
 It has a beautiful view of Provincetown from the top of the tower.
 Also check out the North Truro Historical Society museum, which is on the way to the lighthouse.